soons1/tp/docs/DeveloperGuide.md

 ### Editing a person
 1. Editing a person while all befriendees and volunteers are being shown

     1. Prerequisites: List all persons using the `list` command.
-The person indicated to be edited
+The person indicated to be edited should exist in the volunteer or befriendee list.

     1. Test case: `edit 1 r/befriendee p/91225454 e/zhuoran@example.com`<br>
-       Expected: Details of the first befriendee on the befriendee list is edited.
+       Expected: Details of the first befriendee on the befriendee list are edited.
 Updated details of the edited contact shown in the status message.

     1. Test case: `edit 1 n/Josh`<br>
        Expected: No contact is edited.
 Error details indicating "Role must be specified..." shown in the status message.
 Status bar remains the same.